The "Perfect Body"

 - Believe that your self-esteem and identity come from within you!!

 - Agree with your friends that you will NOT talk negatively or put each other down for your weight or appearance.
 Create positive support instead!

 Having significant body image issues is usually a symptom of other underlying personal struggles and not just about the food or the diet.

 Eating disorders can be life-threatening!
-If you or someone else is struggling with significant body image or eating disorders issues, please seek consultation with a professional counselor at Counseling Services in Administration Building, Room 201.
-If your academics are negatively impacted, we also have educational counselors who may help with your educational performance, time management skills, etc. Our personal counselors are available for initial drop-in consultation from Monday through Friday, 10am-4pm, and for emergency/crisis walk-ins M-F, 8:30am-4:30pm.
-Please call 408-924-5910 if you would like additional information or to make an appointment with an educational counselor.
+If you or someone else is struggling with significant body image or eating disorders issues, please seek consultation with a professional counselor at Counseling and Psychological Services in the Student Wellness Center, Room 300B (third floor).
+If your academics are negatively impacted, we also have educational counselors who may help with your educational performance, time management skills, etc. Our personal counselors are available for appointments and walk in crisis counseling.
+Please call us at 408-924-5910 to schedule an appointment or for more information.

 - Body Size Diversity and Acceptance (pamphlet).
 (1999).
 The Board of Trustees of the University of Illinois, University of Illinois at Urbana-Champaign Counseling Center.

 - Dixon, M. (1996).
 Love the Body You Were Born With: A Ten Step Workbook for Women.
 NY: The Berkeley Publishing Group.